GULLET or Gullett? Having grown up seeing the

 residency that residents must be 55 years or older.

 street now but back in the 1950s there were just six or so houses listed in

 Johnson's Nantwich Almanack and Directory (see footnote) - although the house

 numbers went up to 17 (below, left).
-For a while, No 17 seems doomed to go from the Nantwich scene as - it
+For a while, No 17 seemed doomed to go from the Nantwich scene as - it

 was rumoured - it

-would soon be knocked down to provide access to a new housing development
+would be knocked down to provide access to a new housing development

 fronting South Crofts.

 But this didn't happen and just the

 two houses, renovated, remain, No 17 was extended at the back - and in a very clever way which